 Vodice, Croatia is another town along the Dalmatian Coast, just north of Sibenik.
 Although the city has a quaint Old Town complete with a church and cobblestone lanes, the city also has modern features.
 Top things to do in Vodice are visit the pristine beaches, nearby ruins and a vibrant nightlife.

 Pro Tip: Visitors can get to Vodice by bus or boat.
 We prefer taking the ferry (because the scenery is simply stunning!).
 Sibenik ferries to Vodice also make stops at Zlarin and Prvic Islands.
 However, visitors who would rather take the Vodice-Sibenik Bus can find a schedule at the bus station

 The town of Primosten is located to the south of Sibenik.
-Once an islet, the channel was filled in the 1500s to connect the island to the mainland.
-The top things to do in Primosten are spending time at the beautiful beaches and feast on local fare.
+Once an islet, the channel was filled in during the 1500s to connect the island to the mainland.
+The top things to do in Primosten are spending time at the beautiful beaches and feasting on local fare.
 Note: Primosten is also easily accessible from Split, Croatia, which is where we were staying when we visited.

-Pro Tip: Zadar and Trogir are other cities that can visited on a day trip from Sibenik.
+Pro Tip: Zadar and Trogir are other cities that can be visited on a day trip from Sibenik.
 Zadar is about 90km from Sibenik and buses take a little more than an hour to cover the distance between the two cities.
 The distance from Trogir to Sibenik is about 50km and the Trogir-Sibenik Bus takes just over an hour.

 #13 St. Nicholas Fortress Sibenik